Divorce Financial Settlement Solicitors

 - Your age and that of your spouse

-- You and your spouse’s health and any impact this may have on your ability to earn in the future
+- Your health and any impact this may have on your respective ability to earn in the future

 - The length of the marriage and, possibly, the time you lived together before marriage